On this page:

 Collaboration with others when completing assignments varies depending on the policy set by the course head.
 Students must assume that collaboration is prohibited unless explicitly permitted by the instructor and, if allowed, students must acknowledge the extent of any collaboration in all submitted work.

-- Student who violate the examination rules or who behaves dishonesty during an examination may be required to withdraw from GSAS.
+- Students who violate the examination rules or who behave dishonesty during an examination may be required to withdraw from GSAS.

 - Students who fail to obey instructions given by an examination proctor are liable for disciplinary action.